omniauth/omniauth/README.md

 on the wiki for this project.

-One strategy, called `Developer`, is included with OmniAuth and provides a completely unsecure, non-production-usable strategy that directly prompts a user for authentication information and then passes it straight through.
+One strategy, called `Developer`, is included with OmniAuth and provides a completely insecure, non-production-usable strategy that directly prompts a user for authentication information and then passes it straight through.
 You can use it as a placeholder when you start development and easily swap in other strategies later.